 For Lower School, this week combines hands-on creative learning on campus with day trips to local environments related to their projects.
-In Middle School, the seventh and eighth graders spend the week together in outdoor, technology-free educational experiences.
+In Middle School, the 7th and 8th graders spend the week together in outdoor, technology-free educational experiences.
 In Upper School, trips range from day trips exploring different historical, cultural, and artistic themes in our own city and domestic travel (each year there are several outdoor experiences and subject-specific trips, such as a civil rights tour of the south by Upper School choral students who performed and collaborated with local choirs), and an array international educational and service trip options that students select based on their interests.

 Westridge Global Initiative